A Review of Indoor Millimeter Wave Device-based Localization and Device-free Sensing Technologies and Applications: Device-based mmWave localization algorithms for indoor communication systems

-\textbf{Time information} --- Time information is another common proxy for the distance between two devices.
+\textbf{Time information}~\cite{ToF2019Maletic} --- Time information is another common proxy for the distance between two devices.
 Typical measurements used for this purpose involve \ac{tof} and \ac{tdoa} measurements. \ac{tof} (also known as \ac{toa}) measurements exploit the time taken for a signal to propagate from the \ac{ap} to the client in order to estimate the distance between them.
 The client intuitively lies on the circumference of the circle with the \ac{ap} as the center and the distance estimate as the radius.
 Multilateration methods can be used to estimate the location of the client.
 It is important to note that \ac{tof} measurements require a tight synchronization between the \ac{ap} and the client. \ac{mmw} signals offer better \ac{tof} estimation accuracy (thus better ranging resolution), owing to the large bandwidth available, especially in the unlicensed bands.
 We cover time-based approaches in Section~\ref{sec:localgo.rssi-tof}.\\ \textbf{Pros}: \ac{tof} information is usually accurate when directly extracted from a device's physical layer, which helps accurate localization.
 Such protocols as the \ac{ftm} protocol, when available on a device, can provide very accurate timing estimates.\\ \textbf{Cons}: Requires sub-nanosecond sampling times in a device's \ac{adc} in order to yield a sufficiently fine range resolution. \\

-\textbf{Hybrid approaches} --- Several solutions propose to fuse information from multiple sources in order to improve localization accuracy.
+\textbf{Hybrid approaches}~\cite{accurate3D2018pefkianakis,bielsa2018indoor,kanhere2019map,sub6AoA2018Maletic,3DmmmMIMO2018Mathiopoulos,doaLf2017,pseudolateration2017,lms2018PIMRCmotion,losNlos2018msc,nlos2018SPAWCbrink, mmRanger2019,polar2020Infocom, Yassin2018GeometricAI, MOSAIC2018slam, 3dlocmap2018Yassin} --- Several solutions propose to fuse information from multiple sources in order to improve localization accuracy.
 For example, several works merge \ac{aoa} and \ac{rssi}, or \ac{aoa} and \ac{tof} estimates.
 We cover hybrid approaches in Section~\ref{sec:localgo.hybrid}.\\ \textbf{Pros}: Hybrid schemes usually achieve better accuracy.
-In some purely angle-based algorithms, side information such as \ac{rssi} and \ac{toa} can help resolve geometric translation, rotation, and scaling ambiguities.\\ \textbf{Cons}: The algorithm becomes more complex, and relies on the estimation of multiple quantities.
-In ill cases, errors compound and make the location system even more inaccurate.\\
+In some purely angle-based algorithms, side information such as \ac{rssi} and \ac{toa} can help resolve geometric translation, rotation, and scaling ambiguities.\\ \textbf{Cons}: The algorithms become more complex, and rely on the estimation of multiple quantities.
+In ill cases, errors compound and may make the location system more inaccurate than non-hybrid ones.\\